Crocodile scares group of tourists posing for photo

 Staff at the Top End Safari Camp in Australia had some fun with recent visitors who thought they were posing for a photo in front of a motionless crocodile.

-According to one of the workers at the safari, most animals are quite gentle, which is while they allow people to pose for photos.
+According to one of the workers at the safari, most animals are quite gentle, which is why they allow people to pose for photos.

 But this time, the only thing that went "snap" was the crocodile behind a group of girls.